Store

 Don't use any ingredients you are allergic to.
 Avoid poultices using honey or sugar if you have diabetes because it could inadvertently affect blood sugar levels.
 Also, if you have an underlying medical condition and use medications, please first consult your healthcare provider.
 Poultices may interact with certain medications.

-Furthermore, please make sure that you thoroughly clean the affected area and all utensils used during preparation beforehand.
+Furthermore, please thoroughly clean the affected area and all utensils used during preparation beforehand.

 Lastly, don't regard an herbal poultice as a medication.
 You should regard it as something that enhances the healing process.
 You may still need the services of a healthcare provider to help you deal with your inflammatory condition.